-- 1. individual or family policies or contracts. - 2. public medical assistance programs, including Medicare, as long as benefits under such program are not, by law, excess to this Plan; and they do expand the definition of "Allowable Expenses, as set forth above. - 3. group or group-type Hospital indemnity benefits of \$100 per day or less. - 4. school accident-type coverages. - 5. traditional fault automobile or no-fault automobile policies.
+- 1. individual or family policies or contracts. - 2. public medical assistance programs including benefits under Medi-Cal or California Crippled Children Services program or any other coverage provided for or required by law when, by law, its benefits are excess to any private insurance or other non-governmental program. - 3. group or group-type Hospital indemnity benefits of \$100 per day or less. - 4. school accident-type coverages. - 5. traditional fault automobile or no-fault automobile policies.